Tesco vows more openness on supplies after horsemeat scandal

 Two Tesco products were found to contain horse: Everyday Value beefburgers and frozen Everyday Value Spaghetti Bolognese.

-As the scandal continued to spread on Friday, the president of French meat processor Spanghero promised to disprove allegations that his firm knowingly sold horsemeat labeled as beef.
+As the scandal continued to spread on Friday, the president of French meat processor Spanghero promised to disprove allegations that his firm knowingly sold horsemeat labelled as beef.